MBoemo/DNAscent/docs/source/workflows.rst

 .. code-block:: console

-   DNAscent detect -b alignment.sorted.bam -r /full/path/to/reference.fasta -i index.dnascent -o output.detect -t 10 --GPU 0
+   DNAscent detect -b alignment.bam -r /full/path/to/reference.fasta -i index.dnascent -o detect_output.bam -t 10 --GPU 0

 Note that we're assuming the CUDA libraries for the GPU have been set up properly (see :ref:`installation`).
 If these libraries can't be accessed, DNAscent will splash a warning saying so and default back to using CPUs.

-When ``DNAscent detect`` is finished, it will should put a file called ``output.detect`` in the current directory.
-At this point, we can make bedgraphs out of the ``DNAscent detect`` output (see :ref:`visualisation`) which can also be loaded into IGV or the UCSC Genome Browser.
+When ``DNAscent detect`` is finished, it will should put a file in modbam format called ``detect_output.bam`` in the current directory.

 Lastly, we can run ``DNAscent forkSense`` on the output of ``DNAscent detect`` to measure replication fork movement.
 Suppose that in our experimental protocol, we pulsed BrdU first followed by EdU.
 Let's run it on four threads and specify that we want it to keep track of replication origins, forks, and termination sites:

 .. code-block:: console

-   DNAscent forkSense -d output.detect -o output.forkSense -t 4 --markOrigins --markTerminations --markForks --order BrdU,EdU
+   DNAscent forkSense -d detect_output.bam -o output.forkSense -t 4 --markOrigins --markTerminations --markForks --order BrdU,EdU

 This will make the following files: